sanwich27/DM_CasePresentation/README.md

 Prerequisite
 ------
-This script executed under the matlab R2020b environment.
+This script executed under the matlab R2020b environment

 Usage
 -----
-There are four sections in this script.
+There are 4 sections in this script
+It is recommended to implement each section individually and stage by stage Section 4 can be executed separately

 - Section 1：read medical records and convert them to characters
   - use text_preprocessing function of Information-based Similarity Toolbox